-Is it the same as an interest rate?
-Not quite.
-An APR is the total cost of the loan expressed in annual terms—a small, but important, distinction.
-A credit card’s APR might include the interest rate as well as fees for late payments, foreign transactions, or returned payments.
+The APR on a credit card represents the total cost of the loan expressed in annual terms.
+A credit card’s APR includes the interest rate as well as any fees, including for late payments, foreign transactions, or returned payments.

-The APR for a loan might include fees such as an origination fee, late fees, or other administrative fees.
-Taking these fees into account when applying for credit helps to provide a fuller picture of what the loan may actually cost over its lifetime.
+Taking these fees into account when applying for a credit card helps to provide a fuller picture of what the loan may actually cost over its lifetime.

-For example, if a consumer takes out a $1,000 loan with a 10% simple interest rate and a one-year term, the person will pay $1,100 over the lifetime of the loan — the principal $1,000 plus interest of $100.
+For example, if a consumer takes out a $1,000 loan with a 10% simple interest rate and a one-year term, they will pay $1,100 over the lifetime of the loan — the principal $1,000 plus interest of $100.

 While this example is extremely simplified, it’s helpful in demonstrating the difference between a simple interest rate and a not-so-simple APR calculation.
 If the consumer calculates the cost of the same $1,000 loan, considering the various fees that go into the APR, the number will likely be higher than the stated interest rate.